Samuel Bronston: Early life

-Bronston (né Bronstein) was born on 7 August 1908, in Kishinev, Bessarabia, Russian Empire (present day Moldova) to a Jewish family.
+Bronston (né Bronstein) was born on 7 August 1908 in Kishinev, Bessarabia, Russian Empire (present-day Moldova) to a Jewish family.
 His father, Abraham Bronstein, worked as a baker and dessert maker.
-He was the third born of nine siblings, which included five brothers and four sisters.
+He was the third-born of nine siblings, which included five brothers and four sisters.
 Through his father's lineage, Bronston was the patrilineal nephew to Leon Trotsky, whose real name was Lev Davidovich Bronstein.

-Abraham was not enamored with the then-ongoing Russian Revolution of 1917–1923, and formulated an exodus to Paris, where his family was staying.
-Abraham's sons were emigrated first, and then his daughters.
+Abraham was not enamored with the then-ongoing Russian Revolution of 1917–1923 and prepared to leave for Paris, where the rest of his family stayed.
+Abraham's sons emigrated first, and then his daughters.
 In Paris, Bronston studied to become a surgeon but fainted at his first autopsy.
 He instead turned to playing the flute and became an amateur photographer.
 He was educated at the Sorbonne, where he studied history and the visual arts.
 His early photography career led to an interest in the film industry, where he worked as a film publicity agent for Metro-Goldwyn-Mayer (MGM) in Europe.

 In 1932, Bronston was accused of writing bad checks, and he fled to the Netherlands to avoid a jail sentence.
-He was apprehended by French authorities, and released from police custody.
+He was apprehended by French authorities and released from police custody.
 He migrated with his family to England in the following year.
 There, he met Charmian London, the second wife of author Jack London.
 While in England, Bronston's family had aspirations to relocate to the United States.